 Matthew J. Schumacher

-Matt Schumacher is a shareholder in the firm of Pearson, Randall & Schumacher, P.A. located in Minneapolis, Minnesota.
+Matt Schumacher is a shareholder in the firm of Randall & Schumacher, P.A. located in Minneapolis, Minnesota.
 He is admitted to practice in the State Court of Minnesota, Federal Court of Minnesota and various federal courts thru-out the country in MDL actions.

 Mr. Schumacher practices on the areas of personal injury and mass tort law.
 In the individual personal injury arena, Mr. Schumacher has represented persons injured in auto accidents, Slip and Fall cases, dog bite cases, and Trucking accident cases, among others.